Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Related Work

 \section{Related Work}

 Kieker~\cite{Kieker2008,Kieker2012} is a profiling framework for monitoring concurrent or distributed software systems.
 It is suited for the situation when the users want to monitor and figure out the performance leaks.
-Except for general monitoring for Java based systems, Kieker supports various features including failure diagnosis and performance anomaly detection~\cite{RABISER2017309}.
+Except for general monitoring for Java-based systems, Kieker supports various features, including failure diagnosis and performance anomaly detection~\cite{RABISER2017309}.

-While both \gls{CP} and Kieker can be used for performance measurements, they have different features.
-Kieker runs above JVM while the \gls{CP} can run on native \gls{C++} through JNI.
-Thus, \gls{CP} can get performance measurement with overhead of nanoseconds through native calls but Kieker takes micro-seconds to get it with JVM overhead.
-For example, it takes 3.8 micro-seconds to call a single method on an enterprise server machine which includes instrumentation, collecting performance data, and writing them to a file system~\cite{Kieker2012}.
-On the other hand, a single call for \gls{CP} buffered id handler takes less than \SI{100}{\nano\second}. \gls{CP} can get the high resolution time measurement using system calls but Kieker cannot since Java does not provide measurement API with nanosecond granularity~\cite{Java11}.
+While both \ac{CP} and Kieker performance measurement tools, they have different features.
+Kieker runs above JVM, while the \ac{CP} can run on native \ac{C++} through \ac{JNI}.
+Thus, \ac{CP} can get performance measurement with an overhead of nanoseconds through native calls, but Kieker takes microseconds to get it with JVM overhead.
+For example, it takes \SI{3.8}{\micro\second} to call a single method on an enterprise server machine, including instrumentation, collecting performance data, and writing them to a file system~\cite{Kieker2012}.
+On the other hand, a single call for \ac{CP} buffered id handler takes less than \SI{100}{\nano\second}. \Ac{CP} can get the high-resolution time measurement using system calls, but Kieker cannot since Java does not provide measurement API with nanosecond granularity~\cite{Java15}.

-Several researches have discussed the performance of Kieker~\cite{RABISER2017309,SPASSMeter,Kieker2008}.
-In~\cite{Kieker2008}, the authors of Kieker deployed Kieker in a real-world multi-user Java web application, and they report Kieker incurs \SI{9.3}{\percent} server side response time overhead.
+Several researchers have discussed the performance of Kieker~\cite{RABISER2017309,SPASSMeter,Kieker2008}.
+In~\cite{Kieker2008}, the authors of Kieker deployed Kieker in a real-world multi-user Java web application, and they report that Kieker incurs \SI{9.3}{\percent} server-side response time overhead.

-Kieker can be used to monitor and analyze general Big Data applications.
-On the other hand, \gls{CP} is an event-based performance profiler with various types of handlers.
-It is specialized for streaming applications, synchronizing over different nodes using \acp{TSC} so that it can provide accurate inter-node time latency between multiple nodes.
-Moreover, \gls{CP} also can measure the maximum sustainable throughput of the target system.
+Kieker can be used to monitor and analyze general big data applications.
+On the other hand, \ac{CP} is an event-based performance profiler with various types of handlers.
+It is specialized for streaming applications, synchronizing over different nodes using \acp{TSC} to provide accurate inter-node time latency between multiple nodes; moreover, \ac{CP} can measure the target system's maximum sustainable throughput.

 { \tabcolsep{3pt} }